 Students who fail to meet SAP by the conclusion of financial aid warning will be considered as not maintaining Satisfactory Progress and will be placed into Unsatisfactory Progress.
 At this time, the student will lose any remaining eligibility for student financial aid.
-The student is allowed to appeal this decision at the beginning of the probationary period.
-The appeal will determine if SAP can be met by the end of the subsequent evaluation period.
+The student is allowed to appeal the Unsatisfactory Progress determination.
+The school will determine if SAP can be met by the end of the subsequent evaluation period.
+If not, the school will develop an academic plan for the student that, if followed, will ensure that the student is able to meet SAP requirements by the end of the timeframe established during the appeal process.
+Time tables are developed on a case by case basis and are tailored to the individual student's needs.

 If the appeal is accepted, the student will be still considered eligible for financial aid until their next evaluation and be considered on Financial Aid Probation.
-The School will develop an academic plan for the student that, if followed, will ensure that the student is able to meet SAP requirements by the end of the timeframe established during the appeal process.
-Time tables are developed on a case by case basis and are tailored to the individual student's needs.

 If the students appeal is denied, the student can be subject to termination.
-If allowed to continue enrollment after a denied appeal, the student must make payment arrangements with the school and may be subject to additional terms and conditions.
+If allowed to continue enrollment after a denied appeal, the student cannot be placed on SAP probation and must make payment arrangements with the school.
+They may also be subject to additional terms and conditions.
 Acceptance of additional terms and conditions may include waving one's right to appear before an appeal board.
-For the duration of probation, the student may lose the following privileges: Advanced training, personal services, in-house discounts, and the ability to charge items on student account).
 If the student regains satisfactory progress at their next evaluation, their financial aid will be reinstated.